 And normally you would put the two countertop pieces together, crawl into the cabinet to attach it together, same way you would do your sink.
 You put your sink in place and hook up all your plumbing, but we’ve found a nice little trick we learned years ago in assembling as much as we can before the countertops in place.

 So we first moved the counter outside with room for Allen to show Jason how to install the sink.
 Stainless steel sinks simply drop into the cutout area and then clips are added from below to lock them in place.
-But first, you need to seal around the perimeter with cock so spills can’t leak through.
+But first, you need to seal around the perimeter with caulk so spills can’t leak through.
 Then, the sink goes in, and the clips are tightened.
 You can see how much easier this is to do before the counter is installed.
 Now it’s back inside to add the faucet.
 Another job that’s much easier if you’re not lying on your back inside a cabinet.

 For the most part, all of the plumbing except for the final connections of the water supply line and drain pipes can be done of the floor with much more comfortable.
 But, when Allen and Jason drafted this piece, they realized that while it will go in okay, they won’t be adding the other piece of countertop until this one is in place.
 Just isn’t enough clearance.

 So Allen applies sealer to the inside of the miter joint before fitting the two pieces together.
 Then, with Jason keeping the pieces lined up, he begins clamping them together with the miter bolts.
 It’s important that the two pieces remain flushed on the topside as you tighten them up below.
 Obviously, this would have been much easier if they had done it on the floor, but Allen’s under counter acrobatics have saved the day this time.
 Now why these guys do the countertops and cabinets, lets check in with Emilie with this week’s Best New Product.